Yiming-Gao/UIUC-Spring-2018/Full-Time/ABTesting.md

 You can then evaluate the p-value to identify whether the metric of the B test is statistically significantly different from the metric of the baseline A test.
 If it is and the metric is better than the baseline, then the alternative site is the better way to go.

+## (DS Interview Questions) Tell me the process you will use to perform an A/B Testing.
+- **Collect Data:** Look for pages with low conversion rates or high drop-off rates that can be improved.
+- **Identify Goals:** Your conversion goals are the metrics that you are using to determine whether or not the variation is more successful than the original version.
+- **Generate Hypothesis:** Make the hypothesis for the plan you think will improve the webpage
+- **Create Variations:** Make the desired changes to an element of your website or mobile app experience.
+- **Run Experiment:** Kick off your experiment and wait for visitors to participate.
+At this point, visitors to your site or app will be randomly assigned to either the control or experiment group.
+Their interaction with each experience is measured, counted, and compared to determine how each performs.
+- **Analyze Results**

 **Some issues you should consider in this answer:**

 1) Identify potential biases due to interactions across pages.
 Talk to the product manager and see if there are ways that a random sampling may not work to test the nature of the change you're proposing for a web page.